Why You Need to Go Bungee Jumping in the UK

 Why I wanted to go bungee jumping in the UK

-As the birthplace of bungee jumping, I really wanted to bungee when I was studying and working abroad in New Zealand last summer.
+As the birthplace of bungee jumping, I really wanted tick bungee jumping off my New Zealand bucket list when I was studying and working abroad in New Zealand last summer.
 I mean, the views really are unbeatable!
 But unfortunately, due to one reason or another, I never got around to doing it.
 So, I guess little old England will have to suffice, huh?

 Despite being a bit of a thrill-seeker, I figured it’d be a little lame to bungee by myself.
 So, I used my boyfriend’s birthday as an excuse to finally take that plunge.
 He turned 25 and what better way to commemorate turning a quarter of a century than flinging yourself off a crane?